February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 FoundationMutual respect and genuine curiosityForced friendliness or surface-level small talk

-GoalTo understand and connectTo persuade or extract something from someone
+GoalTo understand and connectTo persuade or get something from someone

 ApproachListening more than talking; showing empathyDominating the conversation; faking agreement